tekknolagi/tekknolagi.github.com/_posts/2022-02-04-discovering-basic-blocks.md

 control flow!
 The `if` statements gets compiled to a `POP_JUMP_IF_FALSE`.
 This pops from the stack and jumps to the specified target if it is falsey (`False`, `None`, etc).
 The jump target is specified as a bytecode offset in the opcode
 argument: `12`.
-The target is annotated lower down with a `>>`, but again, this information is derived, not present in the bytecode.
+The target is annotated lower down with a `>>`, but these annotations are derived, not present in the bytecode.

 This representation makes it a little difficult to both read and analyze.
 In this small example it's not so hard to put your finger on the screen and see